Wake Up Dead Man: Christian faith vs. Religious wolves

 One of the questions that went unanswered in the film — I assume, by design — is why Blanc is even talking to Jud in the first place.

-The foremost private detective has “taken an interest” in a murder case that hasn’t made the evening news?
+The world’s foremost private detective has “taken an interest” in a murder case that hasn’t made the evening news?

-He wasn’t hired by tech billionaires, as he was in the previous Knives Out movies.
+Nor was he hired by tech billionaires, as he was in the previous Knives Out movies.

 I don’t recall an explanation, but instead, an implied reason: As an unexpected answer to Jud’s prayer.